 There are many books about editing, for editors and for writers, but these in particular are the best of the many I’ve read.

-Dreyer’s English: An Utterly Correct Guide to Clarity and Style, by Benjamin Dreyer, is hands-down the most entertaining and absorbing book on language usage I’ve ever read.
-Chock-full of great information for writers and editors alike, from the executive managing editor and longtime copy chief of Random House.
+Entertaining and absorbing, Dreyer’s English: An Utterly Correct Guide to Clarity and Style, by Benjamin Dreyer, the former executive managing editor and longtime copy chief of Random House, is chock-full of great information for writers and editors alike.
 If you love language, you’ll love this book.
-Read it!

 Elements of Indigenous Style: A Guide for Writing By and About Indigenous Peoples, by Gregory Younging, is an absolutely essential resource for writers and editors that is gradually changing the face of editing–a most welcome and necessary change.